Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/home.md

 **About Manuscripts**:

 There are 3 projects currently ongoing:
-1. DocLLM: Agentic Query and Human-Aligned Evaluation for Complex Document-LLM Understanding (advised by Prof. Aditya Parameswaran)
+1. MulDB-LLM: Agentic Query and Human-Aligned Evaluation for Multiply DBs-LLMs Understanding (advised by Prof. Aditya Parameswaran)
-2. A11yBLV: Making GAI Creativity Accessible to Blind and Low-Vision Users (advised by Prof. Jacob O. Wobbrock)
+2. BLV-VLM: Extending Multimodal Design Auditing to Enhance Generative AI Accessibility for Blind and Low-Vision Users. (advised by Prof. Jacob O. Wobbrock)
-3. RSSR-VLM: Human-AI Reasoning for Room Scanning and Safety (advised by Prof. Jon E. Froehlich)
+3. CapNav-Tune: Fine-Tuning Vision-Language Models for Capability-Aware Indoor Navigation (advised by Prof. Jon E. Froehlich)

 and 3 projects are under submission & review:
 1. Designing AI-Powered Reminiscence Interventions for Dementia: Exploring Personalization, Professional Support, and Collaboration (Under Revison)